 If there are not enough values in the data table, VuGen returns to the first value in the table, continuing in a loop until the end of the test.

-Assigns a value from a random row in the data table every time a new parameter value is requested.
+Assigns a random value from the data table every time a new parameter value is requested.

-When you use the Controller to run a Vuser in a Scenario, you can specify a seed number for random sequencing.
+When running a scenario in LoadRunner, or a script in HP Business Process Monitor, you can specify a seed number for random sequencing.
 Each seed value represents one sequence of random values used for test execution.
 Whenever you use this seed value, the same sequence of values is assigned to the Vusers in the scenario.
 You enable this option if you discover a problem in the test execution and want to repeat the test using the same sequence of random values.

-Allocates a unique block of parameter values to each Vuser in the scenario, and then sequentially assigns values to the parameter for each Vuser from within the Vuser's block of values.
+Assigns a unique sequential value to the parameter for each Vuser.
 Ensure that there is enough data in the table for all Vusers and their iterations.
 If you have 20 Vusers and you want to perform 5 iterations, your table must contain at least 100 unique values.

 If you run out of unique values, VuGen behaves according to the option you select in the When out of values field.
 For more information, see Parameter Properties Dialog Box.